 The analysis provides the mean/average amount of devices per license and a column chart visualizing the value distribution.
-This helps you get an immediate idea about the size of your installations.
+This helps you get an immediate idea about the (average/mean) size of your installations.

 Device analytics give you insights about activated devices.

-Quickly identifying old/not supported/problematic installations is a very powerful tool for product managers and help engineers.
+Quickly identifying old/not supported/problematic installations is a very powerful tool for product managers and support engineers.
 The chart gives you a summarized (major version, minor version or revision) overview, while you can zoom in to the respective devices.
 If one software release has a critical bug, you can easily identify the affected devices and pro-actively inform them.

 Beyond the out of the box device analytics (software version, operating system), SLASCONE enables you to collect custom data using analytical fields or usage features.